Tencent/TencentKonaSMSuite/README.md

 ## License
 Tencent Kona SM Suite is licensed under GNU GPL v2.0 license with classpath exception.
 For more details, please read the attached license [text].

+## FAQ
+Q: Why may SM2 Cipher throw exception `java.security.InvalidKeyException: Illegal key size or default parameters`?<br>
+A: Before JDK `8u161`, JDKs don't support stronger algorithm and longer key length by default.
+These JDKs don't support 256-bit key, like `AES-256`.
+SM2 encryption algorithm just needs 256-bit keys, so it is also affected by this limit.
+For the solution details, please refer to this [Stack Overflow question].

+Q: Can support `ECC_SM4_GCM_SM3` and `ECDHE_SM4_GCM_SM3` in TLS 1.2?<br>
+A: There is no any RFC specification introducing these cipher suites to TLS 1.2, so it cannot support them in this protocol.
+However, this project supports `TLS_SM4_GCM_SM3` in TLS 1.3 based on RFC 8998.

+Q: Is `GMSSL` or `GMSSL 1.1` supported?<br>
+A: China's specification GB/T 38636-2020 defined the TLS-liked protocol as `Transport layer cryptography protocol`, so the protocol name in this project is`TLCP`, and the version is `1.1`.
+Certainly, `TLCP` or `TLCP 1.1` is `GMSSL` or`GMSSL 1.1`.

+Q: Why cannot run the tests in this project with Oracle JDK?<br>
+A: Oracle JDK requires a JCE implementation (here is `KoneCrypto`) must be signed and the associated certificate must be issued by Oracle JCE Code Signing CA. When directly executing the tests with the project source, `KonaCrypto` Provider is not signed yet, so they cannot run on Oracle JDK.
+But note that, the artifacts in Maven Central repository are already signed and surely can run on Oracle JDK.

+Q: Is this project related to BouncyCastle?<br>
+A: The earlier versions of this project used the SM algorithms from BouncyCastle, but since `1.0.5`, this project doesn't depend on BouncyCastle any more.
+In addition, please note BouncyCastle doesn't support SM protocols, including TLCP and TLS 1.3/RFC 8998.

+Q: How old JDK 8 released can be supported<br>
+A: Different scenarios require different JDK 8 releases.
+1. Only need SM algorithms and/or TLCP protocol, this project can support `8u141` or older releases.
+2. Requires ALPN extension with TLCP protocol, this oldest JDK 8 release is `8u251`.
+3. In order to apply TLS 1.3/RFC 8998, `8u261` or higher is required.

 [JCA]:
 <https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html>